- Accommodations right on the beach

 If you’re planning a destination wedding, look no further than this beach resort.
 Choose from five tropical themes or work with your personal wedding planner to make the big day exactly as you dream it!

 As the capital city of the Bahamas, Nassau has an impressive spread of historical sites, foodie havens and natural beauty.
 Start with a stroll to the Queen’s Staircase for a glimpse at the Bahamas’ darker past before visiting the island’s three fortresses: Fort Charlotte, Fort Fincastle and Fort Montague.
-Get your fill of nature snorkeling the underwater sculpture garden at Clifton Heritage National Park or take a short boat ride to Blue Lagoon Island where friendly stingrays, dolphins and sea lions await.
+Or, get your fill of nature snorkeling the underwater sculpture garden at Clifton Heritage National Park.

 A must-do for any trip to Nassau is a walk through the straw market on Bay Street, where local craftsmen display and sell their treasures for souvenirs.
 See the Bahamas from a different point of view with a snorkeling or scuba excursion, and you’ll understand how the Caribbean’s beauty goes well beyond the surface at dive spots like the Rose Island Reefs, just three miles east of Paradise Island.
 Rather stay on land?
 Add the Caribbean’s first winery ever to your vacation wish list and you’ll leave for home with a hand-blended bottle.